-- (a) not requiring the restatement of information for more than one comparative period; - (b) allowing to consider fair value at the transition date as the amortised cost of the financial liability if it is impracticable to apply the effective interest method in IFRS 9, respectively; - (c) not requiring separation of the liability and equity components if the liability component of a compound financial instrument was no longer outstanding at the date of initial application; and - (d) providing the exemption from quantitative disclosures in paragraph 28(f) of IAS 8. - In addition, EFRAG recommends the IASB to explore an optional transition relief to not apply the fully retrospective approach to instruments that do not exist at the time of initial application of the amendments, similar to the approach taken in other recent IFRS Accounting Standards.
+- 85103In addition, EFRAG recommends the IASB to explore an optional transition relief to not apply the fully retrospective approach to instruments that do not exist at the time of initial application of the amendments, similar to the approach taken in other recent IFRS Accounting Standards.
 For example, paragraph 7.2.1 of IFRS 9 provides similar transitional relief whereby entities shall not apply IFRS 9 requirements to items that have already been derecognised at the date of initial application.
-Due to the fact that in practice the IFRS 9 transition relief had some operational challenges, EFRAG suggests that this relief could be optional. - Furthermore, EFRAG suggests that entities applying hedge accounting should not apply the fully retrospective approach because this could give rise to accounting mismatches, which would not reflect the performance of the entity.
+Due to the fact that in practice the IFRS 9 transition relief had some operational challenges, EFRAG suggests that this relief could be optional. - 86104 Furthermore, EFRAG suggests that entities applying hedge accounting should not apply the fully retrospective approach because this could give rise to accounting mismatches, which would not reflect the performance of the entity.
 For example, for hybrid instruments that had been accounted as financial liabilities and whose interest rate risk has been hedged, if interest is recognised in equity upon transition, retrospective application would give rise to open derivatives with fair value changes that would impact profit or loss, thereby causing accounting mismatches.
-This situation will not result in useful information provided to the users of financial statements. - 105 Upon transition, if reclassification occurs because of a change in circumstances external to the contractual arrangement (please refer to Question 6 for more details), EFRAG suggests providing information for the prior comparative period based on reclassified terms and conditions of a financial instrument. - 106 EFRAG also notes that a full retrospective approach could have an impact on prior year coefficients linked to debt/equity ratios due to the reclassifications between financial liabilities and equity.

-107 Therefore, EFRAG considers that the entities should be given sufficient time to implement the requirements of the ED, especially taking into account a full retrospective transition approach.
+This situation will not result in useful information provided to the users of financial statements. - 87105 Upon transition, if reclassification occurs because of a change in circumstances external to the contractual arrangement (please refer to Question 6 for more details), EFRAG suggests providing information for the prior comparative period based on reclassified terms and conditions of a financial instrument. - 88106 EFRAG also notes that a full retrospective approach could have an impact on prior year coefficients linked to debt/equity ratios due to the reclassifications between financial liabilities and equity. - 89107 Therefore, EFRAG considers that the entities should be given sufficient time to implement the requirements of the ED, especially taking into account a full retrospective transition approach.